run-ai/docs/docs/admin/admin-ui-setup/department-setup.md

 Departments are disabled by default.
 To start working with Departments:

 * Go to Settings | General
 * Enable Departments

 Once Departments are enabled, the left-side menu will have a new item named "Departments".

-Under __Departments__ there will be a single Department named __default__.
-All Projects created before the Department feature was enabled will belong to the __default__ Department.
+Under **Departments** there will be a single Department named **default**.
+All Projects created before the Department feature was enabled will belong to the **default** Department.

 ### Adding Departments

-You can add new Departments by pressing the __Add New Department__ at the top right of the Department view.
+You can add new Departments by pressing the **Add New Department** at the top right of the Department view.
 Add Department name and quota allocation.

+### Assign Department Administrator role

+You can create a new user with the *Department Administrator* role, or add the role to exisintg users.
+To create a new users with this role, see [Create a user](admin-ui-users.md#create-a-user).
+To add this role to an existing user:

+1. Go to `Settings | Users`.
+2. Select a user from the list and then press `Edit User`.
+3. Select the `Department Admin` role from the list.
+(Deselect to remove the role from the user).

 ### Assigning Projects to Departments

-Under __Projects__ edit an existing Project.
+Under **Projects** edit an existing Project.
 You will see a new **Department** drop-down with which you can associate a Project with a Department.